TriSAT-Collective/smart-meter-collector/README.md

 ## Shoutout

-> Give a shoutout to any libraries or projects that inspired this one.
+Special thanks to the developers of MongoDB.Driver and Microsoft.Extensions libraries for providing the necessary tools to build this application.